Deutschlandstipendium

 Preferred applicants:

-• Students in the clinical phase of their studies
+• Students in the clinical study phase

 The following grades are included in the selection process:

-• Grade of the Physikum
+• Grade of the first interim exam ("Physikum")

 Note: